semi-infinite/semi-infinite/README.md

 - 👋 Hi, I’m @semi-infinite
 - 👀 I’m interested in ... mathematics and optics.
-- 🌱 I’m currently learning ... psychology and neuroscience online at the MIT courseware website.
+- 🌱 I’m currently self-learning ... psychology and neuroscience online at the free MIT courseware website.
-- 💞️ I’m looking to collaborate on ... idk yet...
+- 🧠 I’m looking to collaborate on ... idk yet...
 - 📫 How to reach me ... here...

 <!---